PyxelM/alucinara/content/lore/creation-story.md

 [See Main Article Here](lore/heirarchy-of-beings.md)
 ## Species of the Realms
 In every realm, many many species had developed.
 The species of the 0th realm had developed and arose with little to no knowledge or experience at all with Alucinara.
 That is, until a supernova had blasted the Earth with it.
-### The Supernova of 80 MyBS
+### The Supernova
-In 80 [MyBS](lore/sarvaran-calendar.md), the shockwave of a far-off supernova had finally reached the Earth.
-The star that had caused it was extremely old, having retained a lot of Alucinara from the energy left over from the shattering of the realms.
+In 80 [MyBS](lore/sarvaran-calendar.md), the shockwave created when the First Judge was destroyed had finally reached the Earth; the first supernova.
+As the Judge had created [alucinara](phenomena/alucinara.md) upon it's death, the supernova was rich in alucinara energy, resulting in the mass-frequencial shift of 1% of all matter affected.

-There was virtually no destruction on that day, but the main outcome was mass-frequencial shift of the animals and plants affected.
-In the blink of an eye, masses of creatures were dispersed into different realms.
+There was virtually no destruction on that day, but the many living beings affected were now displaced.
+In the blink of an eye, masses of creatures were dispersed into the essent realms from the 0th.
 A lot of them went on to be hunted by the native predators, leading to the rapid need for evolution.
 ### New Species
 - [The Demi-Slugs](species/fauna/demi-slugs.md)
 - [The Minikin](species/fauna/minikin.md)